Kayla Moody Slays In A Racy Red Bathing Suit That Barely Covers Her Chest

-Kayla Moody opted to show some skin in her most recent Instagram upload on Wednesday afternoon.
-The model flashed her curves while hanging by the pool.
+Kayla Moody opted to show some skin in her most recent Instagram upload on Wednesday.
+In the shot, the model flashed her curves while hanging by the pool.

-In the sexy snap, Kayla looked hotter than ever as she rocked a racy red one-piece bathing suit.
-The garment boasted thin straps that exposed her toned arms and shoulders, as well as a a low cut neckline that flaunted her massive cleavage.

-The swimwear also included daring side cutouts that showed off even more skin as the suit could barely contain her chest as it clung to her tiny waist and showed off her round booty and curvy hips.
-Her long, lean legs were also on display in the shot.
+Kayla looked hotter than ever as she rocked a racy red one-piece bathing suit.
+The garment boasted thin straps that exposed her toned arms and shoulders, as well as a low-cut neckline that flaunted her massive cleavage.
+The swimwear also included daring side cutouts that showed off even more skin.
+The suit could barely contain her chest as it clung to her tiny waist and showed off her round booty and curvy hips.
+Her long, lean legs were also on display.

-Kayla posed with her body turned to the side of the camera.
-She stood in a swimming pool with one knee bent and used her hands to grab at the front of the suit.
-She arched her back and pushed her booty out as she wore a flirty smirk on her face.
+She posed with her body turned to the side as she stood in a swimming pool with one knee bent.
+She used her hands to grab at the front of her suit.
+She arched her back and pushed her booty out as she gave the camera a flirty smirk.

 Kayla had her blond hair parted to the side.
 She styled the long locks in straight strands that fell down her back and tumbled over her shoulder.

 She also rocked a bombshell makeup look.
 The application seemed to consist of thick lashes and black eyeliner, as well as a light dusting of eye shadow and sculpted brows.

-She looked to accentuate her bronzed skin with pink blush on her cheekbones and a shimmering glow on her nose, chin, forehead and under eyes.
+She looked to accentuate her bronzed skin with pink blush on her cheekbones and a shimmering glow on her nose, chin, forehead, and under eyes.
 She also wore light pink gloss on her full lips.

 Kayla’s 835,000-plus followers immediately began to respond to the photo.
-The post garnered more than 5,400 likes within the first hour after it was shared to her feed.
+The post garnered more than 5,400 likes within the first hour.
 Fans also flooded the comments section to leave over 240 messages during that time.

 “Such a beautiful angel, god you look amazing, “one follower stated.